danijar/ninjax/README.md

 # Compute the gradient with respect to global state entries, specified by key.
 grad = nj.grad(fn, keys)(*args, **kwargs)

-# Convenience wrappers for popular JAX libraries that automate the manual
+# Ninjax provides convenience wrappers for popular JAX libraries.
+These
-# initialization and state passing that these libraries require:
+# automate the manual initialization and state passing that these libraries
+# require for you:

 mlp = nj.HaikuModule(hk.nets.MLP, [128, 128, 32])
-mlp(inputs)  # Parameters are initialized on first call.
+outputs = mlp(inputs)

 opt = nj.OptaxModule(optax.adam(1e-3))
-opt(mlp.state(), loss, data)  # Train the MLP with a loss function.
+opt(mlp.get_state(), loss, data)  # Train the MLP with a loss function.
 ```

 ## Tutorial